Children ages four through twelve may use the Children’s Room Internet access computers.

 Staff is not responsible for a patron’s personal belongings left unattended.

 Adults unaccompanied by a child or not actively using children’s materials may not use the Children’s Room.

-Children ages 10 and under must be directly supervised by a caregiver 14 years of age or older.
+- All children ages 10 and younger must be accompanied and continually supervised by a responsible caregiver 14 years of age or older while in the library.

 Youth Safety Online

 Parents are strongly urged to access these links on Internet safety.